-‘Days Of Our Lives’ Spoilers: Joseph Mascolo Taped ‘DOOL’ Scenes As Stefano DiMera Prior To Death [Confirmed]
+‘Days Of Our Lives’ Spoilers: Joseph Mascolo Taped ‘DOOL’ Scenes As Stefano DiMera Prior To Death

-Days Of Our Lives fans mourned the death of Joseph Mascolo.
+Days Of Our Lives fans are still mourning the death of Joseph Mascolo.
 He was a soap opera icon, having played Stefano DiMera for over 30 years.
 Earlier this year, Hope Brady (Kristian Alfonso) supposedly killed Stefano, which landed her in prison for 25 years.
 However, last week, it was revealed that DiMera might still be alive.
 Many fans are wondering if Mascolo taped scenes prior to his death and the answer has finally been revealed.

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know details about the long-running soap opera.